 A burned-out undercover narcotics detective (Jason Patric) teams with a loose-cannon lieutenant (Ray Liotta) to reopen the investigation of another cop’s murder in Narc – and there probably hasn’t been a more brutal bending of police procedures since Gene Hackman created the template in ”The French Connection.”
 Wallowing in Detroit’s squalid depths, they confront some pretty scummy lowlifes, but it’s when they’re battling their own demons that writer-director Joe Carnahan’s raw, messy, violent thriller gets truly dark – and ultimately devastating.
 EXTRAS Carnahan and editor John Gilroy contribute an anecdotally informative (and genuinely funny) commentary; four short docs, including an interview with ”French Connection” director William Friedkin, are equally informative, if less laugh-filled.

-Genre: Mystery and Thriller, Drama; Starring: Ray Liotta, Chi McBride, Jason Patric, Busta Rhymes; Director: Joe Carnahan; Author: Joe Carnahan; Producer (person): Tom Cruise; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Paramount Pictures
+Genre: Mystery and Thriller, Drama; Starring: Ray Liotta, Chi McBride, Jason Patric, Busta Rhymes; Director: Joe Carnahan; Author: Joe Carnahan; Producer (person): Tom Cruise; Runtime (in minutes): 1; MPAA Rating: R; Distributor: Paramount Pictures

 Posted June 20 2003 — 12:00 AM EDT

 - James Bay adds some tambourine to Rihanna, Kanye West's 'FourFiveSeconds'

 - Constance Wu of 'Fresh Off the Boat' opens up about the show's controversial start

 - Kelela and Arca team up for the gorgeous future-R&B track 'A Message'